edneville/please/please.md

 please -l
 ```

-Or with `-t username` to show what another user may run. username must match the regex in a `permit=list` rule.
+Or with `username` to show what another user may run. username must match the regex in a `permit=list` rule.

 ```
-please -l -t username`
+please -l username
 ```

 # FILES